 Farm Gate Sales and Farmers’ Markets

 For the 2021 growing season we will be offering two markets each week, both located at the UBC Farm.
+Starting September 1st we will be offering a third market, every Wednesday, in front of the UBC bookstore.

 Our multi-vendor Saturday markets are our biggest, bringing in dozens of vendors selling local fruits, vegetables, meats, baked goods, beverages, mushrooms, food trucks, alcohol, treats, crafts and prepared foods.
 Tuesday Evening markets provide the opportunity to get your fix of UBC Farm goods during the week, while occasional farm gate sales are scheduled during the winter and spring.
 Seasonal u-picks for berries, pumpkins, hops and more often take place alongside our markets, but this is undetermined for the 2021 season because of COVID-19.
 Stay tuned for updates, and make sure you are aware of our Shopper Guidelines for the season, found below.